oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 	op.drop_column('contact', 'last_name')
 ```

 > The snippet above only serves as a simplified example to showcase a schema revision script.
 It is not an optimal logic.
 Be careful when actually splitting full name into first and last names.
 In some cultures, there are no last names, or the last names may consist of multiple space-separate words.
-Lastly, make sure to RESTART your identity columns.
+Lastly, make sure to `RESTART` your identity columns.
 We don't want to accidentally cause an integer overflow in transaction ids.

 The `upgrade()` function above performs three important steps: (1) creates two columns,
 (2) populates the two columns from an existing, older column, and (3) removes the older
 column that is no longer needed.
 Not surprisingly, the `downgrade()` function is
 the inverse operation of `upgrade()`: we add one column back, re-populate it from the two columns, and remove those two columns.

-> It's best to keep migration scripts as short as possible.
+> It's best to keep migration scripts as small as possible.
 Even the snippet above could be split into multiple migration scripts.
 For example, in one revision, we can just add two columns.
 In the next one, we split the name into two parts and populate these two new columns.
 In the third and final revision, we get rid of the older column.
-Having smaller migration scripts allows users of the database to adjust their code without immediate breaking changes.
+Having smaller migration scripts allows users of the database to adjust their code without immediately causing breaking changes.
 More on [evolutionary database design](https://www.martinfowler.com/articles/evodb.html) later.

 After creating the script, we can now run `alembic upgrade head` to apply the change in the database.